Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 AARA

 The EA coordinator gathers information about principal-reported and QCAA-approved AARA to ensure that students are provided with the required AARA, such as appropriate materials, supervision, rooms and equipment.
+The EA coordinator ensures students with approved AARA in separate rooms are appropriately supervised.

 Technology